Public Expeditions: Frequently Asked Questions

 - Following dinner on Friday, you will have the opportunity to enjoy the famous pig races at the historic Bear Creek Saloon.

 Day 7 (Saturday): After breakfast, we will transport you to the Billings airport, if needed.
 Please schedule your flight home for an early to mid-afternoon departure so that no one is rushed for time.
 If your only departure option requires you to leave early Saturday morning, you may have to stay in a hotel room in Billings Friday night.

-Expedition Crew Members will stay at the Yellowstone-Bighorn Research Association (YBRA).
+Expedition Crew Members will stay at the Yellowstone-Bighorn Research Association (YBRA) just south of Red Lodge, Montana.
 First built in the 1930's, YBRA is a comfortable facility with cabins, showers, home-style cooking, spectacular views, and incredible sunsets almost every night!
 Pets are not allowed.
 Camp is located on the edge of the front range of the Beartooth Mountains overlooking Red Lodge, Montana.

 - Lodging and in-camp meals are covered by the registration fees.
 Food purchased outside of camp is the individual's responsibility.

 - There are no laundry facilities in camp.
 However, if time is available, trips to the laundromat in Red Lodge can be arranged.

 - Cabins are segregated by gender (see possible exceptions below)

 - Cabins vary in size and function, from small, private, 2-bed cabins, to larger ~12-person "dormitory" style cabins.
 We share the camp with other groups, so cabin assignments are generally random.

 - Special Accommodations: If you are traveling with someone and you prefer to bunk with them (e.g., spouse/significant other, child, friend, etc.), please let us know when you register.
 We will do everything we can to accommodate these requests, but cannot promise that it will be possible in every situation.